kevin29a/angular-janus/projects/janus/README.md

 someone can customize the videoroom.
 Overlays work great to give rough functionality to all supported features.
 However, there are often times when an app wants to implement buttons on a publisher video itself, or change the entire look and feel of the videoroom.
+We do this internally, and are working to release those touchpoints to the public package.

 ## Source Code